“What is the Netherlands known for?” you might ask yourself. Well, we’re here to show you the most iconic Dutch things the country is famous for!

 There are many unique things for what the Netherlands is famous for, but for kids, it’s hands down Miffy.

 Miffy is a fictional rabbit created by a Dutch artist named Dick Bruna.
-He published more than 30 picture books with Miffy as the main character that later adapted into television series and feature films.
+He published more than 30 picture books with Miffy as the main character that were later adapted into television series and feature films.

 The town of Utrecht, from where Bruna belonged, has a Miffy statue, Miffy square, Miffy-themed traffic lights, and a Miffy museum.